IADIY/AiyeCam-Talpa/API/System.md

 ### Description

-Sets the divisor for hardware module.
+Sets the divisor for the hardware module.

 ### Parameters